Trevrosa/cowsay/README.md

 # cowsay
-host an api for the linux command `cowsay`
+host an api for the linux command `cowsay` on port 8000

 # endpoints
 /cowsay/\<input\>/ -> `cowsay "input"`